Buyer Database · Buyer / Distributor · Updated

 Does FX Networks accept unsolicited scripts?

-What budget ranges does FX Networks target for acquisitions?
+What budget levels does FX Networks work with?

-Does FX Networks scout projects at film festivals?
+Does FX Networks acquire projects from film festivals?

 How do you reach FX Networks decision makers?

-What genres is FX Networks buying right now?
+What genres is FX Networks prioritizing right now?

 Adjacent buyers in this lane